 While New York has had great success in eliminating barriers to and expanding participation by MWBEs in state contracting, such efforts also pose enormous challenges to contractors who must ensure that they comply with the myriad guidelines and regulations that govern MWBE participation.
 The failure to comply with these regulations and guidelines can be catastrophic—firms have faced criminal prosecutions, fines, and debarment.
 Now more than ever, it is crucial that firms have a robust compliance program in place.

-The public sector has also turned to Thacher Associates to monitor firms who have a history of MWBE noncompliance.
-We have been retained by a number of public agencies, including the Port Authority of New York and New Jersey, the Office of the Inspector General of the Metropolitan Transportation Authority, the New York City Department of Investigations and the Governor’s Office of Storm Recovery in the pursuit of enforcing MWBE regulatory compliance.
+The public sector has also turned to K2 Intelligence to monitor firms that have a history of MWBE noncompliance.
+We have been retained by a number of public agencies, including the Port Authority of New York and New Jersey, the Office of the Inspector General of the Metropolitan Transportation Authority, the New York City Department of Investigations, and the Governor’s Office of Storm Recovery in the pursuit of enforcing MWBE regulatory compliance.
 Our work has resulted in successful criminal and civil actions against firms and individuals and has generated millions of dollars in recoveries and restitution.